RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 We recently followed *Grosso* in [*Benay v.
 Warner Bros.
 Entm't, Inc.,* (9th Cir.
 2010),](http://scholar.google.com/scholar_case?case=1156296074793113648) and held a contractual claim was not preempted.
-We said that "[c]ontract law, whether through express or implied-in-fact contracts, is the most significant remaining state-law protection for literary or artistic ideas." *Id.* at 629.
-The three judge panel in this case, however, found a similar claim preempted.
+We said that "contract law,
+whether through express or implied-in-fact contracts, is the most significant remaining state-law protection for literary or artistic ideas." *Id.* The three judge panel in this case, however, found a similar claim preempted.

 We again hold that copyright law does not preempt a contract claim where plaintiff alleges a bilateral expectation that he would be compensated for use of the idea, the essential element of a *Desny* claim that separates it from preempted claims for the use of copyrighted material.
 We see no meaningful difference between the conditioning of use on payment in *Grosso* and conditioning use in this case on the granting of a partnership interest in the proceeds of the production.
 Montz, as did the plaintiffs in *Desny* and *Grosso,* has alleged he revealed his concept to defendants reasonably expecting to be compensated, if his concept was used.
 We conclude that the district court's judgment dismissing the contractual claim as preempted must be reversed.

 Plaintiffs' complaint also alleged a claim under California law for breach of confidence.
 The district court dismissed it as preempted, as well, and the panel affirmed.
 We also reverse the judgment dismissing that claim and remand both for further proceedings.

 ### I. Factual Background